Study has shown households headed by single parents were more than twice as likely as households with married couples to experience hardship. 1

 This, however, does not mean you will automatically stop getting cash assistance at the end of 60 months.
 DSHS will decide whether you qualify for an “exception” to or “extension” of the time limit.

 TANF cash benefits vary greatly from state to state.
-For a family of three, the maximum TANF benefit paid in 2020 varied from $170 per month in Mississippi to $1,086 per month in New Hampshire — the most generous of any state.
+For a family of three, the maximum TANF benefit paid varied from $260 per month in Mississippi to $1,243 per month in New Hampshire — the most generous of any state.
 3

 |Most Generous States||Maximum Benefits||% of Poverty Level|